scoulomb/myk8s/Services/service_deep_dive.md

 We had mentioned that load balancer could check health.
 They this is what [GKE is doing](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-loadbalancer).

+#### Cloud edge/and POP

+We can have a F5 in front Azure load balancer, and with TM DNS reslution to Azure LB.
+So to complement picture drawn [above](#when-using-nodeport-k8s-svc-type) We have

+`F5 Port -> AZ LB Port -> NodePort -> Container target Port`.

-*See strong link with private script: certificate/certificate.md#note-on-route-and-service-update-june-2023*
+**See strong link with private script: private_script/blob/main/Links-mig-auto-cloud/listing-use-cases/listing-use-cases-appendix.md#pre-req**

 #### Mirror